+All statements are opinions and should not be construed as facts.
+This newsletter is for informational purposes only and should not be deemed as a solicitation to invest, or increase investments in Lionshead Wealth Management products or affiliated products.
+Information provided is for educational purposes.
+Your advisor does not provide tax, legal, or accounting advice.
+In considering this material, you should discuss your individual circumstances with professionals in those areas before making any decisions.
+Further, your advisor makes no warranties with regard to such information or a result obtained by its use, and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.
 Lionshead Wealth Management, LLC is an investment adviser in New York.
 Lionshead Wealth Management, LLC is registered with the Securities and Exchange Commission (SEC).
 Registration of an investment adviser does not imply any specific level of skill or training and does not constitute an endorsement of the firm by the Commission.
 Lionshead Wealth Management only transacts business in states in which it is properly registered or is excluded or exempted from registration.
 A copy of Lionshead Wealth Management 's current written disclosure brochure filed with the SEC which discusses among other things, Lionshead Wealth Management's business practices, services and fees, is available through the SEC's website at: www.adviserinfo.sec.gov.
 Past performance is not an indication of future results.
 Please note, the information provided in this document is for informational purposes only and investors should determine for themselves whether a particular service or product is suitable for their investment needs.
 Please refer to the disclosure and offering documents for further information concerning specific products or services.
 Nothing provided in this document constitutes tax advice.
 Individuals should seek the advice of their own tax advisor for specific information regarding tax consequences of investments.
 Investments in securities entail risk and are not suitable for all investors.
 This is not a recommendation nor an offer to sell (or solicitation of an offer to buy) securities in the United States or in any other jurisdiction.
 This document may contain forward-looking statements relating to the objectives, opportunities, and the future performance of the U.S. market generally.
 Forward-looking statements may be identified by the use of such words as; “believe,” “expect,” “anticipate,” “should,” “planned,” “estimated,” “potential” and other similar terms.
 Examples of forward-looking statements include, but are not limited to, estimates with respect to financial condition, results of operations, and success or lack of success of any particular investment strategy.
 All are subject to various factors, including, but not limited to general and local economic conditions, changing levels of competition within certain industries and markets, changes in interest rates, changes in legislation or regulation, and other economic, competitive, governmental, regulatory and technological factors affecting a portfolio's operations that could cause actual results to differ materially from projected results.
 Such statements are forward-looking in nature and involve a number of known and unknown risks, uncertainties and other factors, and accordingly, actual results may differ materially from those reflected or contemplated in such forward-looking statements.
 Prospective investors are cautioned not to place undue reliance on any forward-looking statements or examples.
-None of [name of RIA] or any of its affiliates or principals nor any other individual or entity assumes any obligation to update any forward-looking statements as a result of new information, subsequent events or any other circumstances.
+None of Lionshead Wealth Management or any of its affiliates or principals nor any other individual or entity assumes any obligation to update any forward-looking statements as a result of new information, subsequent events or any other circumstances.
 All statements made herein speak only as of the date that they were made.